cube3power/atsd/rule-engine/notifications/hipchat.md

 ## Create Room

-* Login into HipChat again as an administrator.
+* Log in to HipChat again as an administrator.
 * Click **Start chatting**.
 * Click **Create a room**.